 Criminal justice is full of great careers, but one thing they almost universally have in common is that you have to start at the bottom and work your way up.
-This is also true for detectives.
-In order to make it as a criminal investigator, you need to first become a police officer.
+It is also true for detectives.
+To make it as a criminal investigator, you need first to become a police officer.
 That means going through the entire law enforcement hiring process, attending the police academy, making it through field training, and getting off probation.

 Detective jobs are either promotions or lateral transfers from within the police department.
 The individual requirements may vary from department to department, but since it is a specialty position, you can expect to have to serve as a police patrol officer for 2 or more years before you're even eligible to be considered for a detective job.

 If, after becoming a police officer, your goal is to make detective, you want to spend your time on patrol making a name for yourself.
 Just like any other job, your work history matters here.
 While on patrol, you can develop a reputation as a hard worker, an independent problem solver, and a good investigator by properly, promptly and accurately handling those cases you'll have the ability and resources to take care of on your own.

 Your work product, and specifically your report writing skills, will become very important.
 Investigative reports are lengthy and extensive, and writing reports is a major part of a police detective's job.
 If you don't write well, take some report writing classes or a college-level English course to hone your skills.